stefanspringer1/SwiftXML/README.md

 Note that we did not use something like `...forEach { attribute in ... attribute.value ...}` but we used the attribute name for the name of the variable in the `forEach` loop to make clear what attribute is used, without an unnecesary complex variable name.

-Find the elements of several names or the attributes of several names via the methods `elements(ofNames:)` or `attributes(ofNames:)` of the document, respectively.
+Find the elements of several names or the attributes of several names by using sevearal names in `elements(ofName:)` or `attributes(ofName:)`, respectively.
 Note that just like the methods for single names, what you add during the iteration will then also be considered.

 ## Finding related content